Hemp in Ancient Chinese Medicine

 USA Certified Organic

 USA Certified Organic is a keyword many companies use on labels giving people the impression the hemp extract is USDA organic.
 It is not.
 Currently, there is No USDA certification for hemp in existence.
 When you see USA Certified Organic on a CBD or Hemp Oil label, the company is using the loophole that if <95% of the product is USDA organic (like the MCT oil or coconut oil) then the company can legally call the whole product organic.

 “99.9% pure” is a code word for a company using isolate without saying the word “isolate”.
 The terminology seems appealing appears to be top quality.
-But, in reality, isolate is powder comes from CBD processed using toxic solvents.
+But, in reality, isolate is powder that comes from CBD processed using toxic solvents.

 “0.00 THC” is a statement similar to the claim of “99.9% pure”.
 The only way to get 100% THC-free is to bring the hemp plants to isolate.
 Testing will show trace THC but the only way to extract all THC is via toxic solvents.

 The term “cold-pressed” seems appealing because of numerous high-quality cold-pressed juices or other oils.
 But, in the hemp industry, cold-pressed refers to either inactive hemp oil or ethanol-extracted hemp oil.
 Not a good quality high CBD hemp oil

 Method of Extraction

 The company should explicitly state the method of extraction on the product label.
 Not displaying the method of extraction is a cause for concern.

 The company should state where they grow, or their supplier grows their hemp.

 The website should show the entire label somewhere.
 If not, the company may be hiding where and who does the extraction.
 If you don’t know where the product is sources or the method of extraction, you have no idea of the quality of the end product.